 The KCPA is a model state-level regulatory framework developed by the American Kratom Association.
 It sets clear definitions, third-party testing requirements, labeling standards, and adult-only sales restrictions.
 More than ten states have adopted some version of it.
 CBD Kratom actively supports KCPA-style regulation.

-How can I follow updates as the vote approaches?
+How can I follow updates as this develops?